- Get the best foreign exchange rates available from this online marketplace

 You’ll also need to tell the IRS if you’re sending money to a foreign account in your name with a balance of $10,000 or more or if you’re gifting $15,000 or more in a year.

 China’s lack of a gift tax makes it an easy country to send money into.
 As with all international money transfers, be wary of potential fraud and only send money to people you know.
-Using a reputable provider can safeguard you from potential scams.
+Use a reputable provider to safeguard yourself from potential scams.